ArticlePDF AvailableLiterature Review

 Full-text available

-Aim of the Study: The present research discovers the penalties of Covid-19 for health syndromes, particularly obesity as it has been affected by of proportion diet.
-It is not only concerned with a wholly imbalanced diet, athletic performance, socialism, and restless daily life activity.
+Aim of the Study: The present research discovers the penalties of Covid-19 for health syndromes, particularly obesity as it has been effected by out of proportion diet.
+It is not only concerned with a wholly to imbalanced diet, athletic performance, socialism, and restless daily life activity.
 Methodology: A survey was conducted on the Lahore population (colleges and Universities) with a targeted sampling method utilized with 150, 150 males and females aged 18-40 age group respectively.
 A total of twenty-five (25) self-made questionnaires were circulated through social media, Whatsapp, email, and other helpful software for data collection and established responses (N=200) through questionnaires.
 Findings: The values tested at 5% and its outcome was positive, which showed significance at this level.
 The Statistical Package for Social Sciences (SPSS) is utilized for comparison and the Chi-square test is used to get information from respondents.
-The data reliability has been calculated by Cronbach's Alpha whose value was 0.86.
+The data reliability has been calculated by Cronbach’s Alpha whose value was 0.86.
 Conclusion: The research concluded that Covid-19 affected the daily routine and ingestion actions of the people which have increased the obesity level among male and female athletes and non-athletes.

 Article